pkt-cash/ns-projects/projects/2021_05_09_user_operated_internet_fund.md

 Anyone that can bring a relevant contribution to the goals of the fund can apply - whether they are a natural person or an organisation of any type that wants to improve and further develop relevant technologies and related enabling efforts.
 Applicants can be based anywhere (no geo-restrictions), and can remain anonymous during submission and evaluation, if they so desire.
 The only thing that counts is a good idea coupled with the ability to properly execute it.

 Minors that have not yet reached the age of legal consent in their country of origin on the date of the deadline may also apply; consent from a legal representative such as a parent does not have to be provided prior to initial submission.
 Such consent will be necessary should the project proposal be granted.

+These criteria are standard to NLnet project application process.

 ## Milestones